 Jp2ssv.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
-The following information can help you determine if jp2ssv.dll belonging to the Windows system or an application you can trust.
+The following information can help you determine if jp2ssv.dll is a Windows system file or if it belongs to an application that you can trust.

 The process known as Java™ Platform SE binary or Java TM Platform SE binary or syncables desktop SE or JavaFX 2.1.1 or Steelray Project Viewer or Dell OpenManage Server Administrator or JavaFX 2.0.3 (version (64-bit)) or Coby Media Manager